-The IRS is a part of the U.S. Treasury Department and is the regulatory authority of the U.S. for tax.
+The IRS is a part of the U.S. Treasury Department and is the regulatory authority of the United States for tax.
 The most recently available survey from the IRS Oversight Board shows that in 2014, 74% percent of taxpayers were satisfied with their interactions with the IRS, a drop of 4 percentage points from 2013.
-The drop in satisfaction may be due to budgetary constraints that has somewhat limited the ability of the IRS to provide taxpayer services.
+The drop in satisfaction may be due to budgetary constraints that have somewhat limited the ability of the IRS to provide taxpayer services.

 The length of time to resolve tax issues varies greatly and depends on the complexity of the issues.
 There is no standard amount of time that a tax dispute will take to resolve.
 Although the vast majority of tax disputes are settled prior to litigation, some disputes, especially those that go to litigation, can take years to resolve.